hyperledger/fabric/docs/source/create_channel/create_channel_overview.rst

 by a network administrator to create a channel.
 For a deeper dive, the :doc:`create_channel_config` tutorial introduces the conceptual aspects of creating a channel, followed by a separate discussion of :doc:`channel_policies`.
+The **Add an Orderer** tutorial shows the proper way to add/remove new orderer to an existing network and join it to a channel.

 .. toctree::